nategphillips/GEDISABRES/README.md

 # spectra

 A tool for simulating the Schumann–Runge bands of molecular oxygen written in Python.
-Built using NumPy, Polars, PySide6, and SciPy, `spectra` is designed to be easily understood and modified.
+Built using NumPy, Polars, PySide6, PyQtGraph, and SciPy, `spectra` is designed to be easily understood and modified.

 The capabilities of `spectra` are briefly summarized below.
 More detailed theory and notation are explained in the included document.